 With the exception of RLHC and RLHC II, the address of the registered office of each company is Treasury Dock, North Wall Quay, Dublin 1.
-Each Company is incorporated and domiciled in the Republic of Ireland, except for NASLLC which is incorporated and domiciled in the US, and RLHC and RLHC II which are incorporated and domiciled in Portugal.
+Each Company is incorporated and domiciled in the Republic of Ireland, except for NASLLC which is incorporated and domiciled in the US prior to its dissolution on 21 October 2021, and RLHC and RLHC II which are incorporated and domiciled in Portugal.
 The address of the registered office of RLHC and RLHC II is Rua Garrett, no. 64, 1200-204 Lisbon, Portugal.